Merkoba/Hue/README.md

 Redis is now required, to store link metadata in database 10.
 Install and setup Redis.

+Bundle the client's js files

+Go to /utils and do:

+>node join_client_main.js

+And:

+>node join_client_libs.js

 Go to the server directory and run:

 >node www start